ARGOeu/argo-streaming/README.md

 `--N`              		: (optional) number of displayed top results `--flipflopuri`                : uri to the mongo db , to store flip flop results

+Flink batch Job that calculate flip flop trends for service endpoints Job requires parameters:

+`--yesterdayData`              : file location of previous day's data `--todayData`                  : file location of today day's data `--metricDataPath`             : file location of  metric profile data `--groupEndpointsPath`         : file location of topology information `--N`              		: (optional) number of displayed top results `--flipflopuri`                : uri to the mongo db , to store flip flop results `--op`                         : the name of the operation that will apply on the timeline